 This award exists to recognize, foster, and reward outstanding academic achievement in communication studies.
 One graduating senior with a major in Interpersonal and Organizational Communication may be chosen for this award each year.
-Recipients of the CCHA are inducted as honorary members of "Alpha Kappa Iota" GLCC's own honor society of the National Communication Association.
-The recipient must have (1) completed 60 credit hours, have a minimum cumulative GPA of 3.0 for all courses taken, and at least a 3.25 GPA for all communication studies courses, (2) completed the equivalent of 12 semester hours in communication studies and is an enrolled student in good standing, (3) shall not rank lower than the highest 35% of the graduating class in general scholarship and display commitment to the discipline of communication, and (4) exhibit high standards of personal and professional character and give support to the purposes of the honor society.
+Recipients of the CCHA are inducted as honorary members of "Alpha Kappa lota" GLCC's own honor society of the National Communication Association.